Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-Bad credit habits can destroy your credit score, put you in debt and cause a number of other financial problems that threaten your stability and long-term goals.
+Bad habits are easy to fall into and can be nearly impossible to dig yourself out of.
+More specifically, bad credit habits can destroy your credit score, put you in debt and cause a number of other financial problems that threaten your stability and long-term goals.

-But all it really takes to break a habit is some sound advice — and willpower.
+But all it really takes to break a habit in most cases is some sound advice — and willpower.
+If you have the latter, we have the former.

 1. Not paying the minimum

-“You should always pay at least the minimum balance,” Gerstman said, “and if possible, the full balance each month.”
+“You should always pay at least the minimum balance,” said Michael Gerstman, financial advisor at Gerstman Financial Group.
+“And if possible, the full balance each month.”

-It’s so much easier to make the minimum payment than to figure if and how much extra you can afford to put toward your credit card bill, said Marvin Smith, credit coach at DKR Group and author of “The Psychology of Credit.”
+It’s so much easier to make the minimum payment than to figure out if and how much extra you can afford to put toward your credit card bill, said Marvin Smith, credit coach at DKR Group and author of “The Psychology of Credit.”

-Send more than the minimum if you can, or at the very least, pay the amount required to pay off your balance in 36 months, which is also printed on your billing statement, Smith said.
+Pay more than the minimum if you can, or at the very least, pay the amount required to pay off your balance in 36 months, which is also printed on your billing statement, Smith said.

 2. Carrying a balance to ‘build your credit score’